Urban-Meteorology-Reading/UMEP-Docs/docs/source/Tutorials/SuewsSpatial.rst

 Meteorological forcing data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Meteorological forcing data are one mandatory input dataset for most of the models included in UMEP.
-The specific format is given in <b>Table 4.2</b>.
+The specific format is given in **Table 4.2**.
 Some of the variables are optional and if not available or needed should be set to -999.
-The columns can not be empty.  <b>Need to indicate which are needed</b>
+The columns can not be empty.
+The needed data for this tutorial are discussed below.

 .. list-table:: Variables included in UMEP meteorological input file.
    :widths: 3 6 25 18 48